jamesmh/PersonalBlog/source/_posts/NET-Core-Worker-Services-Background-Job-Scheduler-With-Coravel.md

 # Adding An Invocable

-One of Coravel's fundamental concepts are [Invocables](https://docs.coravel.net/Invocables/).
+One of Coravel's fundamental concepts is [Invocables](https://docs.coravel.net/Invocables/).

 Each invocable represents a self-contained job within your system that Coravel leverages to make your code much easier to write, compose and maintain.

-Next then, create a class that implements `Coravel.Invocable.IInvocable`:
+Next, then, create a class that implements `Coravel.Invocable.IInvocable`:

 ```csharp
 public class MyFirstInvocable : IInvocable